TajaKuzman/IPTC-Media-Topic-Classification/README.md

 Prediction on 5000 instances cost 39.34€ and took one hour.

-The dataset with predictions -- the EMMediaTopic 1.0 dataset --consists of 21.000 instances (5250 per language) and is available on [the CLARIN.SI repository](http://hdl.handle.net/11356/1991).
+The dataset with predictions - the EMMediaTopic 1.0 dataset - consists of 21.000 instances (5250 per language) and is available on [the CLARIN.SI repository](http://hdl.handle.net/11356/1991).

 Label distribution on automatically-annotated training and development data: